personalrobotics/ada_feeding/ada_feeding_perception/ada_feeding_perception/Notes.md

 * `pt1 = (tine1_x - 50, tine1_y - 75)`
 * `pt2 = (tine1_x + 75, tine1_y + 30)`

+Note that I don't think we should hardcode the forktine and rectangle values because if we move the fork, then it can change.

 ## Depth threshold values
 ### Trial 1: